Biden calls mass killing of Armenians a ‘genocide’ in break with previous presidents

 Historians estimate that 1.5 million Armenians were killed in a campaign of forced marches and mass killings born out of Ottoman concerns that the Christian Armenian population would align with Russia during World War I, abetting an arch-nemesis of the Ottoman Turks.

-Turkey has acknowledged that many Armenians were killed in fighting with Ottoman forces in 1915 but disputes the larger casualty counts, denies that the events constituted genocide and considers such claims a slander against its founder, Mustafa Kemal Ataturk.
+Turkey has acknowledged that many Armenians were killed in fighting with Ottoman forces beginning in 1915 but disputes the larger casualty counts, denies that the events constituted genocide and considers such claims a slander against its founder, Mustafa Kemal Ataturk.

 Turkey’s foreign minister, Mevlut Cavusoglu, immediately criticized Biden’s remarks.